demvsystems/tmpdir/README.md

 # tmpdir
-A lightweight solution for handling directories in tmp directory
+A lightweight solution for handling directories and files in system tmp directory